ibm-cloud-docs/Registry/getting-started.md

    ```
    {: pre}

-Good work!
 You set up a namespace in {{site.data.keyword.registrylong_notm}} and pushed your first image to your namespace.

 ## Next steps
 {: #gs_get_start_next}